sergintav/MarmNet-Monitor/README.md

-it monitor the remotes GNSS sites on the map, using the ping command.
+it monitors the remote GNSS sites on the map, using the ping command.
 Run the sed_kod.sh for the installation and read the outputs.